BauerPh/230V-WLAN-IO-Modul/README.md

 TODO

 ## Using the sourcecode
-The best way is to use Visual Micro Extension for Microsoft Visual Studio
+I recommend using the Visual Micro Extension for Microsoft Visual Studio

 ### Dependencies
 - `FSWebServerLib` Async Webserver Library by **BauerPh** https://github.com/BauerPh/FSWebServerLib